How to Detox Your Liver

 One of the most important roles of the liver is to detoxify the blood to get rid of harmful substances.
 These harmful substances are most commonly due to lifestyle factors such as alcohol, tobacco, beauty products and processed and fried foods, especially when consumed in large quantities.
 Other taxing chemicals are harder to avoid, like pollution, prescribed drugs, viruses and natural by-products of metabolism.

 Unfortunately, due to poor diet and lifestyle factors, and constant exposure to harmful toxins, the average American is walking around with only 50-60% of their optimal liver function.
 The side effects of poor liver function are endless and can include high blood pressure/high cholesterol, low energy, poor metabolism, and excess weight gain among other ailments.
 Virtually everything your body digests has to be filtered and passed through the liver, so supporting the detoxification and health of your liver is crucial to vitality and long-term health.
 This guide aims to inform you of how to detox your liver naturally, so that you can support this important organ as well as your body’s overall health.
+Take a look at out Detox Collection here to see other potent and natural detoxification formulas.

 What Is a Liver Detox?